-Perhaps unsurprisingly, considering the evolutionary success and physiological importance of lignins, efforts to generate plants with cell walls more amenable to industrial exploitation by reducing lignin amount or changing its composition usually result in stunted growth phenotypes. $^{19,44-46}$ Despite this common observation, overall lignin content in stems of poplar (Populus spp.; Figure 2 A) and Arabidopsis (Figure 2 B) poorly predicts plant growth.
-Indeed, we can understand the importance of lignin only when considering it in its cellular context - specifically in tracheary elements.
-There, compromised lignification leads to weakened SCWs that collapse inwards under the negative pressure driving sap transport - known as an $irregular\ xylem\ (irx)$ phenotype.
+Perhaps unsurprisingly, considering the evolutionary success and physiological importance of lignins, efforts to generate plants with cell walls more amenable to industrial exploitation by reducing the lignin amount or changing lignin composition usually result in stunted growth phenotypes.19,44-46 Despite this common observation, the overall lignin content in stems of poplar (Populus spp.; Figure 2A) and Arabidopsis (Figure 2B) poorly predicts plant growth.
+Indeed, we can understand the importance of lignin only when considering it in its cellular context, specifically in tracheary elements.
+There, compromised lignification leads to weakened SCWs that collapse inward under the negative pressure driving sap transport, known as an irregular xylem (irx) phenotype.
 This phenotype leads to impaired sap transport, limiting vertical plant growth together with the biomechanical weakening of the stem.
-Underlining the importance of this particular lignin function, tracheary element-specific lignin concentration explains more than half of the observed variation in plant height (Figure 2 C).
-Beside crude concentration, both S/G and G{CHO}/G{CHOH} ratios have decisive effects on cell wall biomechanics and irx, 19 as do other cell wall polymers.
-The extent of irx explains almost 90% of impaired plant growth in greenhouse conditions (Figure 2 D).
-Indeed, restoring full lignification only in tracheary elements of hypolignified, dwarfed Arabidopsis and poplar mutants conferred wild type-like growth - even though total lignin levels in the stems remained reduced. ^{30,44} Such genetic complementation restrictively in tracheary elements confirms that all lignin in all cell types does not have the same impact on plant growth.
-The importance of fibres and their lignified SCWs for plant growth and mechanics might well be larger than this data set suggests - especially under field conditions.
-To conclusively disentangle the functional importances of these closely linked cell types and their distinct lignins, we need carefully planned experiments linking in situ lignin quantification with plant growth in a comprehensive set of species and mutants.
+Underlining the importance of this particular lignin function, the tracheary element-specific lignin concentration explains more than half of the observed variation in the plant height (Figure 2C).
+Besides the crude concentration, both S/G and GCHO/GCHOH ratios have decisive effects on cell wall biomechanics and $irx{1}^{19}$ as do other cell wall polymers.
+The extent of irx explains almost 90% of impaired plant growth in greenhouse conditions (Figure 2D).
+Indeed, restoring full lignification only in tracheary elements of hypolignified, dwarfed Arabidopsis and poplar mutants conferred wild-typelike growth, even though total lignin levels in the stems remained reduced.
+Such restrictive genetic complementation in tracheary elements confirms that all lignins in all cell types do not have the same impact on plant growth.
+Nonetheless, the importance of fibers and their lignified SCWs for plant growth and mechanics might well be larger than this data set suggests, especially under field conditions.
+To conclusively disentangle the functional importances of these closely linked cell types and their distinct lignins, we need pubs.acs.org/JAFC